Not All Infinities Are Equal: The Cross-Entropy Asymmetry Behind Hallucination

 H(p,q(ε))=S(p,q)(logε)+S(p,q)logn+Cp,q+O(ε).H(p, q^{(\varepsilon)}) = S(p, q) \cdot (-\log \varepsilon) + S(p, q) \log n + C_{p,q} + O(\varepsilon).

 The slope of the divergence in logε-\log \varepsilon is exactly the violating mass S(p,q)S(p, q).
-The “infinity” of cross-entropy is not a single rate — it is a real-valued function of how much truth qq is missing.
+The “infinity” of cross-entropy is not a single rate, it is a real-valued function of how much truth qq is missing.

 curves at S = 0.1, 0.5, 1.0 for reference

 Cross-entropy under uniform smoothing q^(ε) for varying violating mass S(p, q).
 The slope of the divergence in (−log ε) is exactly S. A model that misses 1% of the truth diverges 100× slower than one that misses everything.
-The S = 0 case is the flat finite line — no violating coordinates, no divergence.
+The S = 0 case is the flat finite line, no violating coordinates, no divergence.
 Drag the slider to see how the rate scales with S.

 Missing truth is infinite.
 Adding falsehood is free.

-Cross-entropy is not symmetric: in general H(p,q)H(q,p)H(p, q) \neq H(q, p), and the asymmetry has a precise consequence at the boundary of the simplex.
+The violating mass grades how badly a model misses the truth.
+But missing truth has a mirror image, putting mass where the truth has none, and on that side the loss stops being even-handed.
+Cross-entropy is not symmetric, in general H(p,q)H(q,p)H(p, q) \neq H(q, p), and the asymmetry has a precise consequence at the boundary of the simplex.
 For each coordinate:

 qi=0, pi>0 pilogqi=+(infinite penalty),pi=0, qi>0 pilogqi=0(zero penalty).\begin{aligned} q_i = 0, \; p_i > 0 \;&\Longrightarrow\; -p_i \log q_i = +\infty \quad \text{(infinite penalty)}, \\ p_i = 0, \; q_i > 0 \;&\Longrightarrow\; -p_i \log q_i = 0 \quad \text{(zero penalty)}. \end{aligned}